 Adore Delano, of all people, is a victim of this trope due to having a weird proportion that gives her what she likes to call "hog body".

 Hype Backlash: Sharon Needles.
-Come the end of Season 4 Miss Needles was probably the most fan beloved contestant of Drag Race ever and she gained quite a bit of exposure ... and then the whole N-Word Privileges and Unfortunate Implications in Germany happened.
+Come the end of Season 4 Miss Needles was probably the most fan beloved contestant of Drag Race ever and she gained quite a bit of exposure ... and then the whole N-Word Privileges in Germany happened.
 None of this was at the fault of the fame going to Sharon's head either, this was the way she had always acted as an underground goth queen ... only now, everyone was watching her.

 Informed Real Life Fame: Courtney Act was runner-up on Australian Idol, and even went on the tour afterwards, touring around Australia to millions of fans ... in the U.S. however she's just another drag queen, so her shilling of her Aussie fame can come off as an informed attribute (and a bit arrogant).